 Carol W. Kittermaster (deceased January 2006) was co-founder of the Jewish- Palestinian Living Room Dialogue Group, and she was a founding member of the visionary, ongoing work of Sustainable San Mateo County.
 She studied at Lawrence University in Wisconsin, and is a career actress and model.
 Carol is a member of the Screen Actors Guild and of the American Federation of Television and Radio Artists.

-Carl Landman left Nazi Germany where he was Bar Mitzvah in 1933 in Mannheim.
-In America he carried on his father’s lithography profession, before beginning his ongoing Carl Landman Company in gourmet coffee beans.
+Carl Robert Landman (Sept 13, 1920 - Sept 20, 2011)left Nazi Germany where he was Bar Mitzvah in 1933 in Mannheim.
+In America he carried on his father’s lithography profession, before pioneering packaged gourmet coffee beans with his Carl Landman Company -- Landmark.
 He was President of the Board of Trustees for P.A.R.C.A., and was on the Board of Trustees of Peninsula School.
-Carl is presently a Trustee for Gateway Center, a facility for developmentally disabled adults.
+Carl was a Trustee for Gateway Center, a facility for developmentally disabled adults.

 Doris Landman was educated at Ohio Wesleyan and Wellesley College, and was an accounting professional in the fields of advertising and design.
 She is formerly the elected President of the Boards of Trustees of the Ravenswood City School District, and was on the Board of Peninsula School and of the Parents Association of San Mateo County.
 The Landmans have been married over 55 years.